-- The fewest number of segments necessary to characterize a trend - Where the segments begin and end - The annual percent change (APC) for each segment.
-(A linear trend on a log scale implies a constant annual percent change.)
+- the fewest number of segments necessary to characterize a trend - · where the segments begin and end; and - the annual percent change (APC) for each segment (a linear trend on a log scale implies a constant APC).

-In addition, a 95-percent confidence interval around the APC was used to determine if the APC for each segment differed significantly from zero.
-Whenever possible, weighted regression lines (utilizing standard errors) were calculated using the Joinpoint software.
+In addition, we the report authors used a 95-percent confidence interval around the APC to determine if the APC for each segment differed significantly from zero.
+Whenever possible, we calculated weighted regression lines (utilizing standard errors) using the Joinpoint software.
 Using a log response variable, the weight (motivated by the delta method) equals the square of the response variable divided by the square of the standard error.
-If the standard errors were unavailable, an unweighted regression was used.
+If the standard errors were unavailable, we used an unweighted regression.

-Using the results of these analyses, we characterize trends in this report with respect to both their public health importance and statistical significance.
+With the results of these analyses, we characterized trends in this report with respect to both their public health importance and statistical significance.
 If a trend was: